taimir/infogan-keras/doc/observations.md

 * G and D should be balanced - specifically, if the network D is too complex and G does not have enough capacity, D will always discriminate better and G's loss will keep going up and oscilating for a long time.
 So pick a medium-powered D and an expressive G model.
 Setting the learning rate of D somewhat lower than G also helps if D is really dominating G.

 * Sine-like shapes in the G (and D) loss are actually normal, since we're doing alternating optimizations.

+* It's crucial to freeze all parts of the discriminator during the optimization of G; this includes the shared part with the encoder.

+* The amount of non-salient noise factors should be sufficiently large.